top of page

 You can get online by connecting an Ethernet cable to the back of the PC or by using Wi-Fi if you upgraded.
 For competitive gaming Wi-Fi is not advised as it is less stable and slower than a direct connection.
 To avoid running a cable through the house, buy a TP Powerline Adapter from Amazon.

 You will only be able to upgrade to Windows 11 if you have an 8th Generation or newer intel Processor and motherboard.
-This means the PC's in the Casual Gamer category can only run Windows 10 as they have 4th and 6th Generation Processors, from November 2025 Microsoft will no longer send updates for Windows 10 and while you will still be able to use and game on your PC after this date, you will need to upgrade your PC to an 8th generation or newer CPU and Motherboard to continue to receive security updates and support from Microsoft.
+This means some of the Budget Gaming PC's we sell can only run Windows 10 as they have 6th Generation Processors, from November 2025 Microsoft will no longer send updates for Windows 10 but you will still be able to game on your PC until 2029 when Microsoft discontinues Windows 10, a budget gaming machine will need to be upgraded to an 8th generation or newer CPU and Motherboard after 2029.

-All the PC's in our Moderate Gamer and Serious Gamer Range are Windows 11 Ready and can be upgraded when the update becomes available to you.
+All the PC's in our newer Gaming PC's are Windows 11 Ready and can be upgraded when the update becomes available to you.

 On your Windows 10 machine, go to Settings, Update & Security & Windows Update and click the Check for updates button.
 If Windows 11 is waiting for you, it can be installed from there.